 - The character sheet used

-- Truncated bio text (Please note: at time of release, unicode character did not
+- Truncated bio text (Please note: at time of release, unicode characters were not supported.)

 You can import a character to your Vault from any Game you are a player or GM in.
 However, if you are a player in the game you must have permission to edit the Character to be able to import it to your Vault.
 Importing Characters is easy -- just click the "Import Character" button on the main Vault page.
 You'll see a list of Games to choose from.
 After you choose a Game, you'll see a list of Characters that you have permission to edit.
 Just choose the Character you want to import and press the "Import Character" button.
 The process may take a few seconds to complete.